History of the west coast of North America: Spanish explorers and conquistadors

-From 1533–1535, Spanish conquistador Hernán Cortés personally sponsored and financed exploratory sailing voyages north from Acapulco, in a search for legendary riches reported to be in the site of today's California.
+From 1533 to 1535, Spanish conquistador Hernán Cortés personally sponsored and financed exploratory sailing voyages north from Acapulco, in a search for legendary riches reported to be in the site of today's California.
 In the third of these voyages, Cortés accompanied the voyage, and likely reached the site of today's La Paz on the Baja California peninsula.

 In 1539, another voyage financed and sponsored by Cortés, and led by Francisco de Ulloa, embarked on an expedition in three small vessels, sailing north from Acapulco to explore the Pacific Coast, and to seek the Strait of Anián.
 The expedition sailed northwards along the west coast of the Mexican mainland, and reached the Gulf of California six weeks later.
 Ulloa named the Gulf the "Sea of Cortés" in honor of his patron.
 When one of his ships was lost in a storm, Ulloa paused to repair the other two ships, and then resumed his voyage, eventually reaching the northern end of the Gulf.
 Unable to find the Strait of Anián, Ulloa turned south and sailed along the eastern coast of the Baja California peninsula, landing at the Bay of La Paz.
 After taking on supplies of wood and water, Ulloa rounded the tip of the peninsula with great difficulty and sailed northward along the western shore of the peninsula, in the Pacific Ocean.
 The progress of his small ships was hampered by the fierce winds and high seas he encountered, eventually forcing him to turn back to Acapulco.
 The voyage eventually reached 28° north latitude (near the Isla de Cedros).

 Voyages in 1540 and 1541 to Baja California were sponsored by Cortés's rival, the Viceroy of New Spain.
 These voyages were led by Hernando de Alarcón (1540) and by Francisco de Bolaños (1541).
 The voyage by Alarcón was meant to be coordinated with Francisco Vásquez de Coronado's overland expedition; Alarcón penetrated the lower Colorado River, perhaps as far as the modern California-Arizona boundary (but did not meet up with Coronado's expedition).
 The voyage of Bolaños provided little new information not already known in New Spain.
 Application of the name California to this part of the west coast of North America is attributed by some to Bolaños, however others insist that the name first appears in work written by Alarcón.